mimshavandi/DocumentRAG/README.md

 # RAG Implementation with Azure Cognitive Search and OpenAI

-This repository demonstrates how to build a Retrieval-Augmented Generation (RAG) chatbot using Azure Cognitive Search for document retrieval and OpenAI's GPT models for generating responses.
+This repository demonstrates how to build a Retrieval-Augmented Generation (RAG) chatbot using Azure AI Search for document retrieval and OpenAI's GPT models for generating responses.
 The chatbot includes:
+- **Index setup**
 - **Document embedding and indexing**
 - **User-specific data filtering**
 - **Short-term memory for conversation history**